Is Your Siding Attracting or Preventing Fire?

 Approved Contractor — The Best Choice for Fire-Resistant Siding Installation

 When it comes to picking a contractor to install your fire-resistant siding, you want the best.
 Many companies will try to cut corners and install inferior products under the surface.
 But at Approved Contractor, we use James Hardie siding from A-Z for the entire process.

-With over 10 years in business and nearly 800 5-star reviews from verified customers, you will see that our top priority is to protect your home and treat it like it’s our own.
+With over 10 years in business and nearly 800 5-star reviews from verified customers in the greater Los Angeles and San Diego areas, you will see that our top priority is to protect your home and treat it like it’s our own.

 Don’t risk the possibility of major fire damage.
 Get fire-resistant siding for your home with Approved Contractor today.